MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 Partitions have limits both in number and size:

  * An organization can have a maximum of ten partitions.
  * Any new partition that you create can contain a maximum of 10,000 licensed users.
-For more detailed information, see [Changes to partition size](#changes-to-partition-size).
+Also see [Actions that can change partition size](#changes-to-partition-size).

 > [!Note]
-> The Global partition does _not_ count toward this total of ten partitions and has no limit of licensed users.
+>  * The Global partition does _not_ count toward this total of ten partitions and has no limit of licensed users.

-If you need more than 10 partitions or more than 10,000 licenses in a partition, you can request these exemptions by contacting [Workplace Analytics Support](../overview/getting-support.md).
+>  * If you need more than 10 partitions or more than 10,000 licenses in a partition, you can request these exemptions by contacting [Workplace Analytics Support](../overview/getting-support.md).

-### Real-time changes to partition size
+### Actions that can change partition size

-The following scenarios can cause partition size to be increased beyond the limit of 10,000 licensed users.
+The following scenarios can push the size of a partition beyond the allowed limit:

-> [!Note]
-> The following scenarios assume a limit of 10,000 licensed users.
-If you are working with a partition that has starts with a higher number of licenses (because, for example, you contacted Workplace Analytics Support and requested a higher limit), the following restrictions apply to the actual limit of the partition.

 * **Role**: Workplace Analytics admin